Australia's relations with Central America

 In the colonial period, Central America was part of the colony of New Spain and under the control of the Spanish Viceroy in Mexico City.
 The modern political history of Central America is one of conflict and at times turmoil.
 In the early 1800s, a group of Creole rebels fought to establish an independent nation.
 In 1823, the United States of Central America was founded based on the areas we know today as Guatemala, Honduras, Nicaragua, Costa Rica and El Salvador.
 However, the liberal democratic experiment was short-lived.
 When Honduras withdrew from the Union, a three-year civil war ensued.
 Throughout the 19th and 20th centuries, Central America experienced wars, border disputes and civil unrest.

 Despite some enduring border conflicts, the past two decades have, however, seen the rise of more democratic governments and greater stability.
 While the prospect of a return to the Union is now remote, political effort and economic integration have seen the region gradually move to more cooperative ties and economic advancement as well as the establishment of a regional advisory government.
+SICA plays a leading role in regional integration processes and in addressing regional challenges such as poverty, citizen security and transnational crime.

 Economic and trade relationship